Webster's Unabridged Dictionary - Letter S - Page 178

 Stylo- () A combining form used in anatomy to indicate connection with, or relation to, the styloid process of the temporal bone; as, stylohyal, stylomastoid, stylomaxillary.

 Stylobate (n.)
+(Arch.)
 The uninterrupted and continuous flat band, coping, or pavement upon which the bases of a row of columns are supported.
 See Sub-base.

 Stylograph (n.)
 A stylographic pen.